G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 <img src="https://assets.gcore.pro/docs/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage/export-logs-from-sftp-1.png" alt="Raw logs settings for SFTP storage" width="80%">

 6\.
 Specify a hostname—a name that’s assigned to a storage server within a network and is used instead of an IP address.
-If you use <a href="https://gcore.com/storage" target="_blank">Gcore SFTP Storage</a>, you can find its hostname in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of the storage</a> in the <a href="https://gcore.com/docs/storage/create-an-s3-or-sftp-storage#sftp" target="_blank">Hostname field</a>.
+If you use Gcore SFTP Storage, you can find its hostname in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of the storage</a> in the <a href="https://gcore.com/docs/storage/create-an-s3-or-sftp-storage#sftp" target="_blank">Hostname field</a>.
 It looks as follows: ```ams.origin.gcdn.co```.

 <alert-element type="warning" title="Warning">